-Starting in preschool, students at Minnehaha Academy participate in engaging specialist art and music classes on a weekly basis.
+Art and music, Innovation Lab and phy ed, each day every student has the opportunity to grow and learn in our specialist classes.
 Our specialist teachers get to know each child as an individual – our students work with the same teacher as they move from preschool up to fifth grade.
-The teachers provide unique, hands-on experiences, inviting students to dive into the world of the arts and explore various avenues of personal expression.
+The teachers provide unique, hands-on experiences, inviting students to explore and innovate, all while having fun.

 Because of the wonderful music program at MA, I have seen my normally quiet, reserved son burst out of his shell.
 It is a very special thing to have your child’s potential cultivated in such a personal and uplifting way."
-Current parent of a first grader
+Parent of a first grader

 Your child will be encouraged to try new activities, set movement goals for themselves, and grow in their skills.
 Most importantly, they will learn the joy of encouraging others and the power of teamwork.